Apophis-1/VMS_Paper2/README.md

 ----- For high-metallicity VMS recipe -----

 !!
 This recipe is only applicable for SMC-like or below.
-For high metallicity case, see
+For high metallicity case, see VMS_paper1 repository

 ----- Relevant files and what they do -----
 MESA version r12115